gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 D-type flip-flops are used for counters, shift-registers and input synchronization.

+#### D-Type Flip-Flops with More NANDs

+The above D-type flip-flop style using the propagation delay through an inverter to create the edge-triggering is not used commonly in industry.
+What is actually used is either a design with more NAND gates or transmission gates.
+Let's look at the NAND gate design first.

+A common example of this style is the Texas Instruments [SN7474](https://www.ti.com/lit/ds/symlink/sn54ls74a-sp.pdf) "Dual D-Type Positive-Edge Triggered Flip-flops with Reset and Clear"[^bib-ti-sn7474-ds].

-#### Real-World D-Type Flip-Flops
+#### D-Type Flip-Flops with Transmission Gates

 In reality, the actual D-type flip-flops you can buy can be much more complicated than what we have just discussed!
 This is the logic diagram for the Nexperia `74HC74` dual D-type flip-flop IC[^bib-nexperia-74hc74-ds]:

 {{% figure src="nexperia-74hc74-d-flip-flop-logic-diagram.png" width="700px" caption="Logic diagram for 1 of the positive-edge triggered D-type flip-flops in the Nexperia 74HC74 IC.
 Note the complexity![^bib-nexperia-74hc74-ds]" %}}

-The four triangles pointing towards each other are transmission gates (TGs), normally made from one N-channel and one P-channel MOSFET connecting in parallel (with the substrate not connected to the body, to avoid conduction through it's internal diodes).
+The four triangles pointing towards each other are transmission gates (TGs), normally made from one N-channel and one P-channel MOSFET connected in parallel (with the substrate not connected to the body, to avoid conduction through it's internal diodes).
 Some of the circuitry that seems to serve no purpose (like the two inverters in series on the `D` input) has been presumably added to balance propagation times.

 #### Examples